iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 }
 ```

 The second structure is the node's itself.
-This one contains the ID value of its neighbor nodes.
+This one contains its ID value, the position of itself, and the ID values of its neighbors.
 ```cs
 using UnityEngine;